auremoser/fellowship/log/daily_log.md

 ###CREATE
 * worked on HIV@30
-* worked on curriculum uploads for
+* worked on curriculum uploads for Internews
+* worked on IFES on Thursday, chart plans